Paul Chenavard

-Paul-Marc-Joseph Chenavard (9 December 1808 – 1895, Paris) was a French painter.
+Paul-Marc-Joseph Chenavard (9 December 1808 – 1895) was a French painter.

 Life

 Entering the École des beaux-arts en 1825, he studied in the studio of Ingres alongside his friend Joseph Guichard, then in the studios of Hersent and Delacroix.

-Under the influence of German philosophy and painting, he considered art's aim had to be humanitarian and civilising.
+The influence of German philosophy and painting led him to believe that art's aim had to be humanitarian and civilising.

-He was buried in the new Cimetière de Loyasse at Lyon.
+He died in Paris in 1895 and was buried in the new Cimetière de Loyasse at Lyon.